pantanoop/The-wild-oasis-website/README.md

 ## 🏞️ Welcome to Paradise

-**The Wild Oasis** is a luxury cabin booking web application where users can explore and reserve cozy cabins located in beautiful destinations like the Italian Dolomites.
+**The Wild Oasis** is a luxury cabin booking web application where users can explore and reserve cozy cabins located in beautiful destinations like Rishikesh.
 Guests can filter cabins, view details, make secure reservations with online payments, and receive instant confirmation emails.

 ---